Since Roman Abramovich took over 18 years ago, Chelsea have enjoyed unprecedented success. As a result of the Russian’s quest for glory in England and

 As a result of the Russian’s quest for glory in England and abroad, the Blues have gone through a large number of managers with few lasting more than two seasons before being sacked.

-Frank Lampard is the latest to test himself at the Stamford Bridge helm, taking over from Maurizio Sarri who was left in the summer of 2019.
+Frank Lampard was the latest to try his luck at the Stamford Bridge helm after he took over from Maurizio Sarri, who left in the summer of 2019.

-But where does Lampard, and the likes of Sarri, Conte and Mourinho, rank among those who have sat in the dugout during Roman Abramovich’s 17-year spell as Chelsea owner?
+But, where does Lampard, and the likes of Sarri, Conte and Mourinho, rank among those who have sat in the dugout during Roman Abramovich’s 18-year spell as Chelsea owner?

 14. Andre Villas-Boas